Keynote 1: Prof Barbara Kirshenblatt-Gimblett

-Panel 3A: Museum Memories and Global Narratives
+Panel 3A: Critical Museum and Global Narratives

 Chair Siobhan Kattago, University of Tartu

-“Memory Words” and Museums: Promoting Never Again in Post-Conflict Societies: A Look at Guatemala and Bosnia
+“Memory Words” and Museums: Promoting Never Again in Post-Conflict Societies: a Look at Guatemala and Bosnia

 Memorialization has moved away from celebrating a nation’s glorious past to one in which commemoration accentuates the atrocities committed by the state, often against its own nationals.
 Genocide memorials, and museums in particular, serve multiple purposes including honoring the memory of victims, as symbolic forms of reparations, sites of healing, a place to bear witness, and even as aids in truth and justice initiatives.
 Museums are not neutral.
 In their foundation, museums exist because their collections, their stories, their objects, their cultures matter.
 In the area of human rights, they can serve an educative function to aid in the prevention of further violence through awareness and education.
 As museums have evolved through time from being institutions that collect and exhibit antiquities to educational epicenters, their functions to serve the public have also evolved to encompass more narratives for the progression of societal change.
 Modern museums have embraced these educational opportunities and branded themselves so that the masses can experience all they have to offer.
 In conjunction with museums as agents of memory, we examine two case studies to measure how well, and if, museums perform an educative function of “never again” in post conflict societies.
 Our study examines The Casa de la Memoria in Guatemala City and the Museum of Crimes Against Humanity and Genocide in Bosnia.
 Both are public educative museums exhibiting experiences for visitors to learn of their respective mass atrocity crimes and to spread awareness and the message of never again.
 In our model, we measure their educative efficacy using content analysis of guest logs, archived visitor engagement, and submitted public reviews in correlation with anticipated improvement in their respective human rights records, progress toward holding perpetrators accountable and greater movement toward liberal democracy.